 The focus is always on achieving a specific outcome, whether that’s reducing pain from a herniated disc, improving your range of motion after an injury, or relieving chronic headaches.
 To do this, they might combine several different methods in a single session.
 For example, they may use deep tissue work on a tight muscle group, followed by trigger point therapy to address a specific knot, and finish with gentle stretching to restore flexibility.
 This personalized approach is what makes medical massage so effective.
 Our team of therapists is highly experienced in these clinical methods, ensuring you receive focused, professional care.

-Deep Tissue and Myofascial Release
+Releasing Tightness with Deep Tissue and Myofascial Work

 When most people hear “deep tissue,” they just think of intense pressure.
 While a medical deep tissue massage does work on the deeper layers of muscle and connective tissue, it’s much more precise than that.
 The therapist uses techniques like friction and muscle stripping to break down adhesions (painful “knots”) and scar tissue that can cause pain and limit movement.